Camping Tent Poles

 Fiberglass camping tent poles are the least durable option.
 They break easily, leaving sharp shards of exposed fiberglass.

-broken fiberglass tent pole
+A broken fiberglass tent pole in close-up

 Don't touch this stuff!!
 The tiny glass particles can work their way under your skin, causing an itchy red rash.